ng-consult/ng1-server/README.md

 ### ng-server configuration

-Create a folder `configYaml` isnide your webapp folder, and copy paste the content of `bin/configYaml` inside it.
+Create a folder `configYaml` inside your webapp folder, and copy paste the content of [bin/configYaml](/bin/configYaml) inside it.

-Modify the config files at your wish, then start the server passing the absolute path to your configYaml folder:
+Modify the config files at your wish, then start the server passing the absolute path to your `configYaml ` folder:

 ```bash
 ng1-server PATH-TO-configYaml